 Jane S. Hall, LCSW, FIPA, past President of the Contemporary Freudian Society, is a member of the International Psychoanalytic Association, and elected North American representative to the IPA Board (2017 – 2019), and served on the Board of Directors of the American Psychoanalytic Association.
 She is also a member of the New Center for Psychoanalysis (NCP) in Los Angeles, AAPCSW and the Tampa Bay Institute.
-An experienced analyst who teaches, lectures, and consults on how to deepen psychoanalytic work, Hall is the author of: Roadblocks on the Journey of Psychotherapy (2004) and Deepening the Treatment (1998) and other articles.
+An experienced analyst who teaches, lectures, and consults both nationally and internationally, Hall is the author of: Roadblocks on the Journey of Psychotherapy (2004) and Deepening the Treatment (1998) and other articles.
 She is on the faculty of the Contemporary Freudian Society, the New York School for Psychotherapy and Psychoanalysis, and the Metropolitan Institute, and was a founder of the New York School for Psychoanalytic Psychotherapy and the first director of the Contemporary Freudian Society Psychotherapy Program.
 She has served on the editorial board of The American Psychoanalyst (TAP), and was a past editor of psychoanalysis.today.
-A graduate of the Hunter College School of Social Work, the Institute for the Study of Psychotherapy, and the Contemporary Freudian Society, Hall is in private practice in New York City.
+A graduate of the Hunter College School of Social Work, the Institute for the Study of Psychotherapy, and the Contemporary Freudian Society, Hall now devotes her professional time to supervising, teaching, and writing.

 Click here to see a selected list of articles by Jane Hall.